Sheabim/Project-Movie-app-with-Sinatra/README.md

 # Project-Movie-app-with-Sinatra
-Attemp to Movie app with Sinatra
+Attempted to develope a Movie app with Sinatra